DavidKk/vercel-file-fusion/README.md

 - Batch compress files.
 - Batch encrypt and decrypt files.
 - Batch rename files.
+- Extract and optimize invoice information from PDF files.
 - Supports Vercel deployment, simple and quick to go live.

 ## Notes

 - **Local Processing**: All file processing operations are done locally and will not be uploaded to the server.
 - **Data Security**: Ensure the security of files and data, and do not leak user privacy.

+## PDF Invoice Optimizer

+This tool analyzes the amounts from PDF electronic invoices and applies an algorithm to determine the optimal combination of invoices for reimbursement.
+It efficiently identifies the most suitable invoice set based on the input amount, ensuring the best possible match for expense reporting.